 Let’s start with flexible reimbursements

 The workday is tough to fit in a typical 9-5 window today, especially when working from home.
-Your employees have been teachers to their kids, have more than one person working at home or are working in multi-generational households, and in need of competing spaces to work and play.
+Your employees have been teachers to their kids, have more than one person working at home or are working in multi-generational households, and are in need of competing spaces to work and play.
 Then there is internet bandwidth needed to support them as well as ergonomic equipment to support their jobs.
 Some people have dedicated offices in their homes, and others live in studio apartments.
 In a global workforce, people are distributed everywhere.
 That means we not only need a flexible reimbursements program, but we also need one that operates in all currencies (for those with a global presence).

 This is where flexibility for employees is vital.